chryzsh/DarthSidious/building-a-lab/building-a-lab/building-a-lab-with-esxi-and-vagrant.md

 Download ESXI 6.5 image

-Use [Rufus ](http://rufus.akeo.ie/)to make a bootable USB key from the ESXI image.
+Use [Rufus](http://rufus.akeo.ie/)to make a bootable USB key from the ESXI image.

 Boot the lab machine from USB and install ESXi on the small drive as per instruction.